Oru Minnaminunginte Nurunguvettam: Reception

 In a retrospect review of the film, Neelima Menon of The News Minute states that: "Oru Minnaminunginte Nurunguvettam is one of the finest collaborations between Bharathan and John Paul.
 Even though at the helm are an aging couple, one cannot remember a more intense love story in Malayalam cinema.
 This is love in all its fragility, humility and acceptance.
-It’s about equality and giving.
-It’s about understanding each other with a mere glance.
-It’s about fights, laughter, misgivings and loads of undiluted love.
+It's about equality and giving.
+It's about understanding each other with a mere glance.
+It's about fights, laughter, misgivings and loads of undiluted love.
 If John Paul creates a pristine village setting for the couple to flourish and age like fine wine, Bharathan, with his magical artistry breathes life into the characters and makes us desperately fall in love with them."
 She further goes on to state that "Oru Minnaminunginte Nurunguvettam is one of the most beautiful love stories of all time."

-The Hindu in an article praises Nedumudi Venu's and Sharda's performances in the film stating that: "In Bharathan’s beautiful film about an ageing couple, both former school teachers, Venu and Sharada were outstanding.
+The Hindu in an article praises Nedumudi Venu and Sharda's performances in the film stating that: "In Bharathan's beautiful film about an ageing couple, both former school teachers, Venu and Sharada were outstanding.
 It was another reminder of his versatility as an actor."

 The News Minute praises Nedumudi Venu's performance in the film stating that: "Nedumudi must have played more aged characters than any of his contemporaries at one period.
 In this 1987 film, when he is not even 40, he plays a retired old teacher, living with his retired teacher wife (Sharada).
 A childless couple, their anxieties grow when they suddenly find themselves playing guardian to a teenage girl (Parvathy) who comes to stay with them.
 Nedumudi plays the more anxious ‘parent’ and convincingly pulls off the tense, worried, short-tempered old man, getting easily agitated with just about everyone.
 It brought him a best actor award from the state."